NordicWayInterchange/interchange/frontend/USERHELP.md

     - **Additional fields for DENM publications**
         - `Cause codes` select the cause codes this publication supports
 - `Quadtree` Quadtree tiles representing the coverage area of the publication, comma sparated without spaces with a leading and trailing comma.
-E.g. ,01223,102332,012322, If you click on the "Show map" button it will open a tool to help you create the tiles.
-Zoom in and click on the tiles to add them to the list. click on the tile again to remove it.
-Click save to return to the "Add capability" screen.
+E.g. ,01223,102332,012322, If you click on the `Show map` button it will open a tool to help you create the tiles.
+Zoom in and click on the tiles to add them to the list.
+Click on the tile again to remove it.

 Following is an example of how the fields can be filled out.